-(B.S. degree) A total of fifty-seven to fifty-nine hours is required for the major depending on emphasis (Science Track or Policy Track).
+(B.S. degree) Fifty-seven to fifty-nine hours is required for the major depending on emphasis (Science Track or Policy Track).
 The core is required regardless of emphasis.
+(No minor required)

-Note: MAT 111 will also meet the general education requirement in MAT, but other MAT courses will not meet the ENV requirement.
+Note: MAT 111 will also meet the Foundations and Core requirement in mathematics, but other mathematics courses will not meet the Environmental Science requirement.

 440. Independent Study.
 (1-3 hours) An independent research project supervised by a faculty member in an appropriate discipline.
-Prerequisites: BIO 111, Junior classification, consent of supervising professor, and consent of the Environmental Science Program Coordinator.
+Prerequisites: BIO 111, Sophomore classification, consent of supervising professor, and consent of the Environmental Science Program Coordinator.
+As needed

 450. Seminar.
-(2 hours) Career planning and counseling.
-Development of library research and writing skills.
+(3 hours) Development of library research and writing skills.
 Current environmental issues will be discussed, and students will prepare a review paper and make an oral presentation on their review topic.
 Prerequisite: Senior classification.
+As needed

 461-462.
 Environmental Science Intern Program.
 (1-3 hours for each course) Field experience in any area of environmental science education, management or research conducted through a governmental or private agency.
-Prerequisite: declared major in Environmental Science and permission of the Environmental Science Program Coordinator.
+Prerequisites: declared major in Environmental Science and permission of the Environmental Science Program Coordinator.
+As needed